hherzl/playground-kfvrjkrw/markdowns/welcome.md

 Another concept in TDD is AAA: Arrange, Act and Assert; Arrange is the block for creation of objects, Act is the block to place all invocations for methods and Assert is the block to validate the results from methods invocation.

-Since we're working with In memory database for unit tests, we need to create a class to mock WideWorldImportersDbContext class and also add data to perform testing for IWarehouseRepository operations.
+Since We're working with In memory database for unit tests, we need to create a class to mock WideWorldImportersDbContext class and also add data to perform testing for IWarehouseRepository operations.

 To be clear: these unit tests do not establish a connection with SQL Server.